geeker254/Pizza-project/README.md

 Pizza Calculator

 ## Project Description
-This is a web page that diplays various pizza slices based on size and price.
+This is a web page that diplays various pizza types based on size, price and toppings.

 #### Author:
 Eugene Biwott